Skip to main content

 Most caesarean births happen in hospital operating theatres.
 All staff wear medical scrubs and hats.
 Some wear surgical gowns and masks and gloves.

-Staff can include doctors, midwives, theatre nurses, anaesthetic nurses, porters and care attendants.
+The theatre team includes doctors, midwives, nurses, porters and care attendants.

-You will be brought into the operating theatre on a trolley.
-You will be moved onto the operating trolley.
+You will be brought into the theatre on a trolley and moved onto the operating bed.

 Anaesthetic